Set up OpenID Connect (OIDC) using Auth0

 Prerequisites

-To set up the SignServer authentication, configure the Auth0 application settings.
+To set up the SignServer authentication in an Auth0 application:

 Allowed Callback URLs: https://<YourDomain>:8443/signserver/adminweb/callback